tsujan/Kvantum/Kvantum/INSTALL.md

  * `kwindowsystem` (required with Qt >= 5.11)
  * `qt5-tools` (for localization if you need it)

-Then, to install Kvantum, you have the choice to install the stable package **or** the git package.
+To install Kvantum directly, you have the choice to install the stable package **or**, preferably, the git package.
 Respectively, execute:

     sudo pacman -S kvantum-qt5